Font Designer

 Once the font is created, a new editor is opened: the MicroEJ Font Designer.

-Edit a MicroEJ Font
+Edit an EJF Font

 You can edit your font with the MicroEJ Font Designer (by double-clicking on a *.ejf file or after running the new MicroEJ Font wizard).